The Reject-to-Power Method

 An important component of the plant is the flue gas purification unit, which consists of an SNCR unit to reduce NOx emissions and a dry scrubber to remove the sour elements of the exhaust.
 The reaction products from the flue gas purification and any particles are reliably caught in a baghouse filter.
 The flue gas purification unit is constructed using the latest technologies and stays well within European and national emission limits.

-REJECT POWER makes it possible to make efficient use of waste materials that arise, including biomass, thereby solving two challenges facing industrial plant operators at the same time.
+REJECT POWER makes it possible to make efficient use of waste materials that arise, including biomass and sewage sludge, thereby solving two challenges facing industrial plant operators at the same time.
 The incineration of waste materials reduces energy and disposal costs.
 The residual heat from the incineration process is used in a heat recovery boiler to produce either hot water, or low or high-pressure steam, the characteristics of which are adapted to suit the relevant requirements for heat or electricity production by means of a steam turbine.

 The SAICA packaging factory in Partingon (UK) is our reference project; at this facility, up to 250 tonnes of waste are incinerated in an environmentally friendly fashion.
 The residual heat from the furnace is used to produce steam, which is then employed in the production of cardboard.